smikhalevski/react-hookers/README.md

 ### `useSemanticCallback`

 A semantic guarantee drop-in replacement for `React.useCallback`.
-It guarantees that the `cb` won't be "forgotten" until the hook is unmounted.
+It guarantees that the callback won't be "forgotten" until the hook is unmounted.

 ### `useSemanticMemo`

 A semantic guarantee drop-in replacement for `React.useMemo`.
-It guarantees that the value produced by `factory` won't be "forgotten" until the hook is unmounted.
+It guarantees that the value produced by factory won't be "forgotten" until the hook is unmounted.

 ### `useToggle`